 Have a look at our short guide on what you could do with your savings, from paying down debt to topping up your pension.

-Even if you’re not entitled to payments because your partner earns over £60,000 a year, it’s worth doing.
-Otherwise, you could miss out on National Insurance credits towards a chunk of your State Pension.
+Even if you’re not entitled to payments because your partner earns over £60,000 a year, it’s worth registering anyway.
+Otherwise, you could miss out on National Insurance Credits which go towards your State Pension entitlement.

-If you’re part of a couple, and one person takes time out for caring responsibilities (man or woman!), plan how to fund their pension out of family income.
-Even non-taxpayers can save up to £2,880 a year into a pension and get £720 added by the taxman.
-Is there enough money for the earner to pay into the non-earner’s pension?
+If you’re part of a couple, and one person takes time out for caring responsibilities, plan how to fund their pension from the family income.
+Even if you’re not working, you can pay £2,880 a year into a pension and the government will top it up to £3,600 (thanks to tax relief).

 Track down pension pots from previous employers and any private pensions, then check where your money’s invested and how much it costs.
-If you have several years to retirement, you can afford to choose investments that take more risk in the hope of higher returns.
+If you have several years to retirement you may choose to explore investments that take more risk, such as company shares, in the hope of generating higher returns in the long-term.

-Recent research from Gocompare.com has found that men are significantly more likely to search for better deals when it comes to insurance, energy, broadband and bank accounts – 61% of men have switched in the last year, compared to 53% of women.
-This may be an issue of product fit again, but either way, women could lose out on great deals if they don’t consider switching!
+Research from Gocompare.com has found that men are significantly more likely than women to search for better deals when it comes to insurance, energy, broadband and bank accounts - 61% of men have switched in the last year, compared to 53% of women.
+There are usually always savings to be made, so it’s worth doing an audit of your monthly outgoings and seeing where you can switch and save.

 How PensionBee is doing things differently